sureshbabudj/bubble-burst-game/README.md

-# bubble-burst-game
+# Bubble Burst Game
 this game is a minimalistic look-alike or wannabe Classic Bubble Burst game using only JS canvas animations.
 You can [play it online](https://sureshbabudj.github.io/bubble-burst-game/).

 ## Developer

 ### Prerequisites
-My Mario Game is a JavaScript game so familiarity with JavaScript is required.
+Bubble Burst Game is a JavaScript game so familiarity with JavaScript is required.
 It is also recommended that you have git and npm installed.

 ### Getting started